chains-project/ReSolVer/rnpm/README.md

 Most npm flags are not explicitly supported or tested.

-For consistent behavior, it is recommended to use:
+For security and efficiency, it is recommended to use:
 - `--package-lock-only`
 - `--ignore-scripts`